vercel/next.js/docs/advanced-features/automatic-static-optimization.md

 .next/server/static/${BUILD_ID}/about.html
 ```

-And if you add `getInitialProps` to the page, it will then be JavaScript, like so:
+And if you add `getServerSideProps` to the page, it will then be JavaScript, like so:

 ```bash
 .next/server/static/${BUILD_ID}/about.js